 Japan has been experiencing rapid economic growth since the 1980s, which has created numerous employment opportunities for translators.
 Companies such as Sony and Honda have global operations that require translations from English into Japanese and vice versa on a daily basis.

-Even if you decide not to pursue full-time translation work, freelancing can provide good income potential as well as flexibility in your schedule that allows time for other activities such as sightseeing or studying Japanese language more deeply.
+Even if you decide not to pursue full-time translation work or as a translation side hustle, freelancing can provide good income potential as well as flexibility in your schedule that allows time for other activities such as sightseeing or studying Japanese language more deeply.

 Lastly, becoming a translator in Japan is an excellent way to network professionally with leading businesses in the area while growing your career prospects back home too.